google/wasefire/book/src/applet/examples.md

   USB serial interface.
 - `memory_game` implements some memory game using the `usb::serial` module of the prelude.
 It describes its usage when connecting to the USB serial interface.

+For a realistic example, you can check the [OpenSK](https://github.com/google/OpenSK) repository, which contains a FIDO2 applet.